 A nurse or other trained health professional may give you daclizumab.
-You may also be taught how to give your medicine at home. daclizumab is given as a shot under your skin, usually on the upper arms, abdomen (stomach), or thighs.
+You may also be taught how to give daclizumab at home.
+It is given as a shot under your skin, usually on the thighs, stomach, or on the back of your upper arms.

-daclizumab comes with a Medication Guide and patient directions.
-Read and follow the instructions carefully.
-Ask your doctor if you have any questions.
+daclizumab comes with a Medication Guide and patient instructions.
+Read and follow these instructions carefully and make sure you understand:

-You might not use all of the medicine in each prefilled syringe.
-Use each prefilled syringe only one time.
-Do not save an open syringe.
-If the medicine in the prefilled syringe has changed color, or if you see particles in it, do not use it.
+You might not use all of the medicine in each prefilled syringe or prefilled autoinjector.
+Use each prefilled syringe or autoinjector only once.
+Do not save an open syringe or autoinjector.

 The dose of daclizumab will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of daclizumab.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—150 milligrams (mg) injected under your skin once a month.